silscript/front-end-intro/README.md

 - Display elements in the developer tools.
 - Let's create a rudimentary website!
 Add your own content and have fun!
+- Create a new directory to contain your files and assets.
+- Create the index.html file within that directory.
 - As we go, add different elements we will be using throughout the class.
 - Markup language is a set of markup tags.
 - HTML tags describes different document content (important with SEO).